Supplier Code of Conduct and training

-Because Microsoft is committed to promoting a positive work environment, we expect our suppliers and their employees, agents, and subcontractors to adhere to the same standards of conduct and behavior that we expect from our own employees while they are on Microsoft property or doing business with Microsoft.
+Because Microsoft is committed to promoting a positive work environment, we expect our suppliers and their employees, agents, and subcontractors to adhere to the same standards of conduct and behavior that we expect from our own employees while they are on Microsoft property or doing business with or on behalf of Microsoft.

 We are committed to our mission of helping people and businesses throughout the world realize the highest levels of productivity and success.
 Achieving our mission isn’t just about building innovative technology, it’s also about who we are as a company and as individuals, how we manage our business internally, and how we work with customers, partners, governments, communities, and suppliers.

-Suppliers and their employees, agents, and subcontractors (collectively referred to as “suppliers”) must adhere to this Supplier Code of Conduct while conducting business with or on behalf of Microsoft.
-Suppliers must promptly inform their Microsoft contact, a member of Microsoft management, or the contacts provided below when any situation develops that causes the supplier to operate in violation of this Code of Conduct.
-While Microsoft suppliers are expected to self-monitor and demonstrate their compliance with this Code of Conduct, Microsoft may audit suppliers or inspect suppliers’ facilities to confirm compliance.
+Suppliers and their employees, personnel, agents, and subcontractors (collectively referred to as "Suppliers") must adhere to this Supplier Code of Conduct while conducting business with or on behalf of Microsoft.
+Suppliers must require their next-tier suppliers to acknowledge and implement the SCoC in their operations and across their supply chains.
+Suppliers must promptly inform their Microsoft contact, a member of Microsoft management, or the contacts provided at the end of this document when any situation develops that causes the Supplier to operate in violation of this Code of Conduct.

 All Microsoft Suppliers must conduct their employment practices in full compliance with all applicable laws and regulations and in compliance with Microsoft requirements, which may exceed local legal requirements.
 In all cases in which Microsoft requirements are more stringent than local legal requirements, Suppliers are required to meet the more stringent Microsoft requirements.